FatManWalking/the_fat_bot/README.md

 # The Fat Bot
 A reinforcement trained bot for doom, created as part of a machine learning research project at DHBW Mannheim

+## Clone this Repository
 This project is based on VizDoom.
+After cloning this repository by the method of your choice set up VizDOOM.\
 To run vizdoom follow this [Guide](https://github.com/mwydmuch/ViZDoom/blob/master/doc/Building.md#linux_build) provided by VizDoom itself.
 We personally recommend the setup over a Linux-Setup, which was also the only setup we developed this project in (Ubuntu 20.4).
 We also provide a YAML `Doom_Yaml.yml`, which we know is a functional conda enviroment for this project.